mvolkmann/blog/src/smalltalk/30-development-environment.md

 select "default initial directories...OS roots".
 This change will not take effect until a new File List is opened.

-A common operation performed in a File List window is to locate and select a `.pck.st` file that defines a package and click the "install package" button to install it.
+A File List window can be used to:

+- navigate the file system
+- manage directories including ability to create, rename, view contents, and delete
+- manage files including ability to create, rename, view contents, edit (text files only), and delete
+- for `.st` files, open "code changes" window to view contents one class definition or method at a time
+- for `.st` files, "filein" to load into current image
+- for `.pck.st` files that contain code for an entire package, install the package (alternative to `Feature require:`)

 ## Installed Packages Window